Abu Musa: Iranian takeover

-On 30 November 1971, a day before the UK officially left the region, Iran moved troops onto the island and were officially welcomed by the Sheikh of Sharjah's brother, Sheikh Saqer.
+On 30 November 1971, a day before the UK officially left the region, Iran moved troops onto the island who were officially welcomed by the Sheikh of Sharjah's brother, Sheikh Saqer.

 UAE claim

 The UAE took its sovereignty claim over Abu Musa and the two Tunb islands to a meeting of the United Nations Security Council of 9 December 1971.
 At that meeting, it was decided to "defer consideration of this matter to a later date".
-Iraq (Ahmed Hassan al-Bakr era), Kuwait, Algeria, South Yemen and Libya held the view that the territory rightfully belongs to the UAE.
+Iraq (Ahmed Hassan al-Bakr era), Syria, Kuwait, Algeria, South Yemen and Libya held the view that the territory rightfully belongs to the UAE.
 Since that time, the UAE has consistently called in public statements for either bilateral negotiations or by referring the issue to the International Court of Justice (or another form of international arbitration).

 Saddam Hussein attempted to justify the Iran–Iraq War by claiming that one of the objectives was to "liberate" Abu Musa and the Tunbs in the Persian Gulf.
 In 1992, Iran expelled "foreign" workers who operated the UAE-sponsored school, medical clinic, and power-generating station.

-The dispute has also caused serious friction between Ras al-Khaimah and Sharjah on the one hand and some other emirates of the UAE on the other.
+The dispute has caused serious friction between Ras al-Khaimah and Sharjah on the one hand and some other emirates of the UAE on the other.
 Ras Al Khaimah advocates tough measures against Iran.
-Dubai, on the other hand, believes that the conflict is unnecessary.
-The present ruler of Dubai (who is also Vice President, Prime Minister and Defence Minister of the UAE), Mohammed bin Rashid Al Maktoum, has earlier stated publicly that "he believes the tensions over the islands have been fabricated by the United States".
+Dubai believes that the conflict is unnecessary.
+The present ruler of Dubai, who is also Vice President, Prime Minister and Defence Minister of the UAE, Mohammed bin Rashid Al Maktoum, has earlier stated publicly that "he believes the tensions over the islands have been fabricated by the United States".